OCHA-DAP/hdx-python-scraper/docs/main.md

         output_hxltags:
           - "#severity+malnutrition+num+subnational"

-The date_level field enables reading of data containing dates where the latest date must be used at a particular level such as per country or per admin 1.
+The `date_level` field enables reading of data containing dates where the latest date must be used at a particular level such as per country or per admin 1.
 For example, we might want to produce a global value by summing the latest available value per country as shown below.
 We have specified a date_col and sum_cols.
 The library will apply a sort by date (since we have not specified one) to ensure correct results.
-This would also happen if we had used process_cols or append_cols.
+This would also happen if we had used `process_cols` or `append_cols`.

       ourworldindata:
         source: "Our World in Data"